tomatkungen/chrome-addon-linkpages/README.md

 # Production

+### Addon Permission

+* Replace the page that you see when opening a new tab
+* Read and change your bookmarks

-## How to Install addon extension in Google Chrome browser
+### How to Install Addon-Extension in Google Chrome browser

 1. Open the Extension Management page by navigating to chrome://extensions.